New Southgate Cemetery: New Southgate Cemetery

 Although the rail service ceased, the cemetery remained open for burials.
 It was later renamed New Southgate Cemetery.

+In 1876, a plot was reserved for the exclusive use of Queen Victoria for the reinterment of the remains from the St Marienkirche Lutheran Chapel in Savoy Precinct which was demolished in 1875 to improve access to the newly created Victoria Embankment on the edges of the River Thames.
+The area is known as the Savoy Vaults or Queen Victoria Vaults.

 Later burials include the cemetery's architect and superintendent Alexander Spurr (died 1873) and Ross McWhirter (1925–1975).

 Perhaps the most famous person buried at the cemetery is Shoghi Effendi (1897–1957), the Guardian of the Baháʼí Faith, died on a visit to London in 1957 and, in accordance with the faith, was buried near the place of his death at New Southgate Cemetery.

 Dorothy Lawrence (1896–1964), a woman who surreptitiously served as a male soldier on the Western Front in World War I and was institutionalised at the Colney Hatch Lunatic Asylum where she died in 1964, was buried in a pauper's grave in the cemetery, where the site of her plot is no longer clear.